bentong95923/staff-management-system/README.md

 ```
 $ sudo apt-get install sqlite3 libsqlite3-dev
 ```

 ##### 2. Build the application with SQLite package which was just installed
+Browse to the application directory (where the 'main.cpp' is)
+##### 2. Build the application with SQLite package which was just installed
 ```
 $ g++ misc/*.cpp system/*.cpp action/*.cpp *.cpp -o bin/staff -lsqlite3